i18next/i18next-vue/README.md

 Use the `$t` function, which works analogously to the `t` function found in [i18next](https://www.i18next.com/overview/api#t).

 There is [a full tutorial](https://dev.to/adrai/how-to-properly-internationalize-a-vue-application-using-i18next-1doj) for setting up i18next-vue.
 You can check out the [live demo version](https://codesandbox.io/s/i18next-vue-example-gi55to) version of it, too.

+To learn about more options, check out the [full documentation](https://i18next.github.io/i18next-vue/).

+### Simple example

 ```vue
 <i18n>
 {